Garden gate ideas – to enhance curb appeal and keep your space secure

 Once installed, you won’t need to worry about it rusting, cracking, peeling or needing repainting.
 Plus, it’s easily recyclable, too.

-4. Wow with a wooden gate
+9. Wow with a wooden gate

 Most gates, especially in high-traffic areas, take a lot of battering from the elements, so it’s worth investing in garden gate ideas that are not only stylish, but durable.

 There are so many different species and grains of wood to choose from, ranging from oak to timber.
-Natural timbers work best in traditional or cottage gardens, but can also be used to add character and charm to modern schemes.

-Bear in mind that many off-the-peg designs are mass made using pressure treated soft woods such as pine or redwood.
 Although soaked and injected with wood preservative these wood types do have a shorter lifespan than hardwood timbers – so shop wisely.

-First impressions do count, so make sure the front garden gate is as welcoming as the interior.
 Give wooden garden gates, or any other wooden garden privacy ideas such as fencing or screens, a makeover by brushing off any dirt and debris with a hard brush and applying a new coat of wood stain or exterior paint.

 With endless paint colors to choose from – including rich heritage shades, earthy neutrals and infinite bold brights – you can really express your home’s style and personality.

-6. Paint your garden gate in a soothing color
+11. Paint your garden gate in a soothing color

-Your garden gate doesn't have to be a standout feature, it can simply be one that blends into its environment.
 Take a cue from the immediate surroundings to inspire your choice of gate – the same principle also works well when considering fence decorating ideas.

-'Painting your garden gate in one color – preferably in a heritage color palette – can make it look commanding, while dominant features, like foliage, lawn or fencing should all influence your color choice,' says Farrow & Ball (opens in new tab)’s color consultants.
+'Painting your garden gate in one color – preferably in a heritage color palette – can make it look commanding, while dominant features, like foliage, lawn or fencing should all influence your color choice,' says Farrow & Ball’s color consultants.

-7. Go bespoke in awkward spaces
+12. Go bespoke in awkward spaces

 If you want your garden gate ideas to fit an awkward space, then a bespoke option may be your best bet.